elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/5-flexible_electric_gripper.md

      # Initialise a MyCobot object
      mc = MyCobot("COM3", 115200)

-     # Set the gripper jaws to 485 mode
+     # Set the gripper gripper to 485 mode
      mc.set_gripper_mode(0)
-     # Controls the gripper jaws to open-close-open:
+     # Controls the gripper gripper to open-close-open:
      # Use gripper status interface 0 for open, 1 for closed
      mc.set_gripper_state(0, 80)
      time.sleep(3)